-For the purposes of this document, Project Area is defined as the area within the FERC Project Boundary and the land immediately surrounding the FERC Project Boundary (i.e., within about 0.25 mile of the FERC Project Boundary) and includes Project-affected reaches between facilities and downstream to the next major water controlling feature or structure, the United States Army Corps of Engineers' (USACE) Daguerre Point Dam.
+4 For the purposes of this document, Project Area is defined as the area within the FERC Project Boundary and the land immediately surrounding the FERC Project Boundary (i.e., within about 0.25 mile of the FERC Project Boundary) and includes Project-affected reaches between facilities and downstream to the next major water controlling feature or structure.

-4.1.6 Coastal Zone Management Act, as Amended (16 USC §§ 1451-1456 et seq.)
+4.1.6 Coastal Zone Management Act, as Amended (16 USC §§ 1451-1456)

-Section 307(C)(3) of the Coastal Zone Management Act (CZMA) requires that all federally licensed and permitted activities be consistent with approved state Coastal Zone Management Programs.
+Section 307(C)(3) of the Coastal Zone Management Act requires that all federally licensed and permitted activities be consistent with approved state Coastal Zone Management Programs.
 If a project is located within a coastal zone boundary or if a project affects a resource located in the boundaries of a designated coastal zone, the applicant must certify that the project is consistent with the state Coastal Zone Management Program.